Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * `VRTK_SnapDropZone snapDropZone` - The Snap Drop Zone object that is being interacted with.
-   * `bool state` - The state of whether the interactable object is fixed in or removed from the Snap Drop Zone.
-True denotes the interactable object is fixed to the Snap Drop Zone and false denotes it has been removed from the Snap Drop Zone.
+   * `bool state` - The state of whether the Interactable Object is fixed in or removed from the Snap Drop Zone. `true` denotes the Interactable Object is snapped to the Snap Drop Zone and `false` denotes it has been removed from the Snap Drop Zone.
  * Returns
    * _none_

-The ToggleSnapDropZone method is used to set the state of whether the interactable object is in a Snap Drop Zone or not.
+The ToggleSnapDropZone method is used to set the state of whether the Interactable Object is in a Snap Drop Zone or not.

 #### IsInSnapDropZone/0